 While most people enjoy the changing colors of the trees in autumn, keeping up with the constant onslaught of fallen leaves can be a headache.
-Rather than spend your weekends raking huge piles of leaves, there’s a better way to get the job done.
-Arming yourself with the best gas leaf blower will cut your leaf-handling time significantly, allowing you to spend your time hanging out with loved ones or watching the game.
+Rather than spending your weekends raking huge piles of leaves, there’s a better way to get the job done.
+Arm yourself with the best gas leaf blower to cut your leaf-handling time so you can spend your time hanging out with loved ones or watching the game.

-These machines use powerful gusts of air to lift and push leaves across your yard, making cleanup quicker and more enjoyable.
-This guide will help you choose the best gas leaf blower for your yard work.
+These machines use powerful gusts of air to lift and push leaves across your yard, but not all models are the same or are the best for every project.
+This guide will help you choose the best gas leaf blower for your own yard.

 - BEST OVERALL: Makita BHX2500CA 24.5 cc MM4 4-Stroke Engine Blower

 - BEST BANG FOR THE BUCK: Craftsman B215 25cc 2-Cycle Engine Handheld Leaf Blower

 - UPGRADE PICK: Makita 4-Stroke Engine Tube Throttle Backpack Blower

 - BEST BACKPACK: Husqvarna 350BT 2-Cycle Gas Backpack Blower

 - BEST LIGHTWEIGHT: ECHO PB-2520 2-Stroke Cycle Handheld Leaf Blower

 - BEST WITH VACUUM: ECHO ES-250 Gas 2-Stroke Cycle Leaf Blower Vacuum

 Before You Buy the Best Gas Leaf Blower